jetapps/jb4-jb5-import-tool/README.md

-# Migrating Configurations from JetBackup 4 to JetBackup 5
+# Importing Configurations from JetBackup 4 to JetBackup 5

 This script will allow you to transfer over any supported configurations on JetBackup 4 over to your new installation of JetBackup 5.
 For more information, please visit our official documentation for the JetBackup Import Tool at https://docs.jetbackup.com/v5.1/adminpanel/Resources/migrationguide.html.